Revisiting the Liquidity Liability

 - We recently explored Warren Buffet’s comments on the importance of stable shareholders and low turnover in our recent Quick Take

 There are $2.5 Trillion of companies that are effectively sold in their entirety every 40 business days.
-For app intensive active traders, pattern day traders and those who want to start trading, history suggests caution.
+For app intensive active traders, pattern day traders and those who want to start bear trading, history suggests caution.
+Frantic trading of speculative assets will definitely make your broker rich…but not necessarily you.

 Day Trading for Beginners – A Stop Loss Does Not Stop Losses